waucka/secretshare/README.md

 2. Copy secretshare-server.json.example to /etc/secretshare-server.json.
 3. Write an initscript or systemd unit or whatever to launch secretshare-server (preferably as `nobody:nobody` or an equivalently unprivileged user and group).

+### AWS Credentials

+You will need to run the server as an appropriately privileged user.
+See policy_template.json for an AWS policy template for an AWS policy that has the needed privileges.
+It should only need PutObject and PutObjectACL, but the others may be needed in the future (especially DeleteObject and ListBucket).

+## TODO

+- [ ] Allow lifespans other than the default bucket lifespan (requires server support)
+- [ ] Force HTTPS on the client side without interfering with local development
+- [ ] Implement a web interface for CLI-averse users

 ## Details of operation

 Suppose you run `secretshare send foobar.txt`.
 What happens?